Where to begin with this the most personal, complex and contentious combination of two simple ingredients?

-Whatever your preference, one thing remains the same; the glass, a classic martini glass, of course, should be chilled to ice cold before you begin.
+Whatever your preference, one thing remains the same; the glass, a classic martini glass, of course, which should be chilled to ice-cold before you begin.
 After that, the world is your olive.

 The basic rule of thumb is that the greater the proportion of gin to vermouth, the "drier" the Martini - an old story claims that the driest Martini is made by pouring a large measure of gin and allowing "a sunbeam to pass through a sealed bottle of vermouth" and into the glass.

-If I’m pouring myself a straight-forward Martini I will, by default, opt for a three:one ratio but it really is all down to personal preference:
+If I'm pouring myself a straight-forward Martini I will, by default, opt for a three to one ratio but it really is all down to personal preference:

-- Add the gin, then the dry vermouth and stir gently for sixty seconds.
+Add 60ml gin, then 20ml dry vermouth and stir gently for sixty seconds.

-- Strain into the frosty martini glass and garnish with an olive or three (on a pick) or a twist of lemon peel if you prefer.
+Strain into the frosty martini glass and garnish with an olive or three (two is apparently bad luck) or a twist of lemon peel if you prefer.

-If you prefer a more complex drink add a sploosh of bitters (the more exotic the better), sweet vermouth, or an Islay whisky.
+If you prefer a more complex drink add a dash of bitters (the more exotic the better), absinthe, sweet vermouth, or an Islay whisky.

-A Dirty Martini involves the salty addition of a dash of olive brine, and a Gibson is a Dry Martini with either one or three pickled onions (my personal favourite of).
+A Dirty Martini involves the salty addition of a dash of olive brine, and a Gibson is a Dry Martini with either one or three pickled onions (my personal favourite, pictured above).

 Much Martini lore has evolved from James Bond's supposed love of the drink.
 In Casino Royale, Bond even goes as far as to invent his own variation - The Vesper, named after the delectable Vesper Lynd.
 The drink was actually created for Ian Fleming by his bar-tending friend Ivar Bryce.
 In the book, it is introduced thus: